It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 It’s ideal for creative minds who also enjoy problem-solving and building worlds.

-Unlike Machine Learning engineers, AI Developers don’t need to train models from scratch.
+Unlike Machine Learning Engineers, AI Developers don’t need to train models from scratch.
 Instead, you’ll work with APIs, prebuilt models, and toolkits like OpenAI, Hugging Face, or TensorFlow to build apps that feel intelligent.

 I know that's a lot to take in, so if you’re still not sure the best option for you, then go ahead and take our tech career path quiz.